 The role of anandamide in the brain is to send chemical messages between neurons (nerve cells).
-Anandamide influences memory, pleasures, concentration, thinking, coordination, motion, perception of time, and sensory functions.
+Anandamide impacts memory, pleasure, concentration, thinking, coordination, motion, perception of time, and sensory functions.
 When THC enters the brain, it can attach to cannabinoid receptors to influence these functions.

-THC is able to affect the hippocampus and orbitofrontal cortex which interferes with a person’s ability to learn or perform complex tasks.
-Additionally, it can affect the cerebellum and basal ganglia resulting in trouble with coordination and balance.
+THC affects the hippocampus and orbitofrontal cortex.
+This interferes with a person’s ability to learn or perform complex tasks.
+Additionally, it can affect the cerebellum and basal ganglia, resulting in trouble with coordination and balance.

 History of Marijuana